Every now and then, there’s a new idea that sees the light of day and captures whole communities of researchers.

 The Younger Dryas Impact Hypothesis would be much more credible if there was only one major temperature dip over the last 100,000 years.
 But, as we have shown, that is obviously not the case.

 The ice cores from Greenland show that there were many more similarly-sized temperature drops.
-In Fig. 4 we show there were four to five similarly-sized sudden temperature drops.
+In Fig. 4 we show there were twenty (!) similarly-sized sudden temperature drops.
 And what was the cause?

-If the Younger Dryas had been caused by a meteor of 1.5 km in diameter, it follows that the other dips must have been caused by four to five similarly-sized impacts as well.
+If the Younger Dryas had been caused by a meteor of 1.5 km in diameter, it follows that the other dips must have been caused by twenty similarly-sized impacts as well.
 Everyone understands immediately how unlikely that is.

-That 5 to 6 of such large meteorites have slammed into the earth within 100,000 years and within the same region is of course not very likely.
+That twenty of such large meteorites have slammed into the earth within 100,000 years and within the same region is of course not very likely.
 The likelihood of the Younger Dryas Impact Hypothesis to be correct or even remotely true is not supported by direct evidence and it is not supported by the ice core data.
 It is not supported by any means of logic.